 Why do people leave businesses?
 The vast majority leave because of bad customer service.
 So if clients receive excellent service, why do loyal clients sometimes switch and leave?

 Oftentimes this is due to being wooed by the bright and shiny newness of your competitors.
 Much like a romance, before you notice that your new lover farts in bed and has an annoying habits of leaving a trail of distraction around the house, your clients are wooed by the unfamiliar.
 Your competitors have fascinated your clients with offerings that appear to be more exciting, special or remarkable than yours.

 Your clients leave because they believe they’ve gone as far as they can with your business.

 This is one major appeal of the premium-priced offering – not only do they boost your profits – but they’re an opportunity for clients to go deeper and more fulfilling experience with your business.
 Premium offerings provide clients with a logical next step in your business and an exceptional experience, increasing word-of-mouth and the likelihood that your clients will stick around.

 Self-employed people tend to be creative and energetic – which makes good ideas almost an inevitability.
 But one too many lacklustre launches and failed offerings can dent both your finances and self-confidence.

+Enter, experiments.
 Experiments have a bad name for being unprofessional and risky.
 Too often, we believe that involving our clients in creating new offerings would expose us as unprofessional.
 But the opposite is true.

 What’s risky is putting enormous effort into creating and launching a new offering, investing in branding, infrastructure, website, etc – with little or no input from existing clients, prospects or community.
 And, of course, marketing is left to last.
 It’s far more risky attempting to anticipate what people want rather than merely asking them.